Medically reviewed by Drugs.com. Last updated on Mar 1, 2022.

 - Physical therapy to help with walking and movement problems

-- Communication therapy, which may include sign language and picture communication
+- Communication and speech therapy, which may include sign language and picture communication

 - Behavior therapy to help overcome hyperactivity and a short attention span and to aid in development